Estikno/axle/README.md

 <!-- Prerequisites -->
 ### :bangbang: Prerequisites

-This project uses **Premake** to generate the project files and is only compatible with windows (for now).
+This project uses **Premake** to generate the project files and is mainly developed for windows, althought Linux is also supported.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>